Winter of Reacting

 All games will be played synchronously.
 Each game will utilize a live video platform such as Zoom, as well as a communication platform such as Slack.

 In addition to the featured games, a Winter Conference Workshop hosted by the University of Georgia will be held from January 15-16, 2021, focusing on issues of Diversity, Equity, and Inclusion.
+We will also be hosting an interactive session, "Curriculum Change in Trying Times," on January 7, 2021.

 To navigate this webpage, click the header links on the column to the left.